crolfs47/odin-rails-flight-booker/README.md

-# odin-rails-flight-tracker
+# odin-rails-flight-booker
-## The Odin Project - Flight Tracker
+## The Odin Project - Flight Booker

 Project completed as part of The Odin Project.
 Build an app that handles the first three steps of a typical checkout process for booking a one-way flight - 1.
 Enter desired dates/airports and search, 2.
 Choose from